encoredev/encore/docs/community/contribute.md

 If you’ve built something cool using Encore, we’d really like you to talk about it!
 We love it when developers share their projects on blogs and on Twitter.

-Use the hashtag **#builtwithencore** and we’ll have easier time finding your work. – We might also showcase it in our channels!
+Use the hashtag **#builtwithencore** and we’ll have easier time finding your work. – We might also showcase it on the [Encore Twitter account](https://twitter.com/encoredotdev)!

 ### Meetups & Workshops